 I have lots of ideas to improve things, and so I have conversations with other departments when I think I might be able to contribute.

 I shared before that we make decisions in our own best interest was proven in a study.
-It is the easiest thing to change our mind or ignore evidence.
-I see that everyday in my own and others life.
+It is the easiest thing to change our minds or ignore the evidence.
+I see that every day in my own and other’s life.
 I admit when I change my mind, and I admit when something I do or said is opposite to something I did or said in the past.

 We are imperfect and limited humans.
 Considering research and facts that don’t fit into our view of the world helps us and others.